NREL/HPC/docs/Documentation/Applications/gaussian.md

 This script and sample Gaussian input are located at */nopt/nrel/apps/gaussian/examples*.
 The gaussian module is loaded by the script automatically, so the user does not need to have loaded the module before submitting the job.
 The g16_nrel python script edits the Default.Route file based on the SLURM environment set when the script is submitted to the queue.
 The user also must supply the name of the input file (`INPUT_BASENAME`).

 The user scratch space is set to a directory in the default scratch space, with a name containing the job ID so different jobs will not overwrite the disk space.
 The default scratch space is /tmp/scratch when a local disk is available or /scratch/$USER.
 The script sets the directories for scratch files and environment variables needed by Gaussian (eg `GAUSS_SCRDIR`).

-Please note that if a template input file without the header lines containing `%RWF`, and  `%NoSave` directives, the script will prepend these lines to the input file based on variables set in the script above.

-Eagle currently has 50 computing nodes with dual NVIDIA Tesla V100 GPUs and Gaussian G16 C.01 has the capability to run on those nodes using GPUs.
-For detailed instructions on how to run Gaussian on GPU nodes, see [GitHub](https://github.nrel.gov/hlong/Gaussian_GPU).

 To submit a job with the example script, named g16.slurm, one would type: